slerman12/Help-me/3-Grads-Alliance.md

 If enough people (especially faculty, grads, and students) give a shit, they have no choice.
 Join.

-I can run this, but will largely leave it as a platform for democratized, loosely-moderated discussion and planning.
+I can't run this, and will largely leave it as a platform for democratized discussion and planning.
+And am happy to give it to, say, Bernie Sanders and Our Revolution, if it amasses any success.
+Generally speaking these are some of the political/social figures I like: Bernie, Krystal Ball, Kyle Kulinski, ShoeOnHead (June Nicole Lapine), Russell Brand, and Sadhguru.